ryanwdurham/Fake-Store-API-Checkout-Tester/README.md

 4. Use **Checkout** or **Sync Cart (PUT)** buttons to simulate API calls
 5. Toggle **Simulate API Failure** to visualize error handling and assertions

-Or just open it here! <a href="https://ryanwdurham.github.io/Fake-Store-API-Checkout-Tester/" target="_blank">Demo Link</a>
+Or just open it here!
+[Demo Link](https://ryanwdurham.github.io/Fake-Store-API-Checkout-Tester/)
+*(Right-click and select "Open link in new tab")*